Daniil-Selikhanovych/bnn-vi/README.tex.md

 #### MFVI training

 We train BNNs for 6000 epochs with Adam optimizer, $lr = 10^{-3}$ using MFVI approximation family with $l_2$ loss from the section **Mean/variance functions and loss**.
 We present results for training BNNs with 1 and 2 layers for the mode with constant conditional variance.
-We used stds estimation that was described in the section **Details of BNNs implementation from scratch**.
-We show results for 1 layer and 2 layers BNNs, top 2 figures correspond to BNN with 1 layer and the bottom 2 figures correspond to BNN with 2 layers. $x$ axis means indexes of points in **grid** on the segment $[-1, 1]$.
+We used stds and means estimations that were described in the section **Details of BNNs implementation from scratch**.
+We show results for 1 layer and 2 layers BNNs, top 2 figures correspond to BNN with 1 layer and the bottom 2 figures correspond to BNN with 2 layers. $x$ axis means indexes of points in grid on the segment $[-1, 1]$.

 <p align="center">
   <img width="500" alt="1 HL MFVI BNN mean prediction" src="https://github.com/Daniil-Selikhanovych/bnn-vi/blob/master/img/MFVI/l2_loss/1HL%20MFVI%20fixed%20var%20mean%20predictions.jpeg?raw=true">